ELF-Lab/OjibweMorph/Spreadsheets/README.md

 - _ShortV-deletion:_ Delete word-final short vowels, unless deletion creates monosyllabic word with only a short vowel nucleaus.
 That is, delete from non-monosyllabic words or monosyllabic words with a long vowel. (e.g.\ "i" and "o" delete in "niimi", "nagamo", and "waabandizo"; this rule MUST PRECEED the "w-deletion" rule)

-- _W-deletion:_ Delete word-final "w" (occurs with neutral, positive 3sg; this rule MUST FOLLOW the short-vowel-deletion rule)
+- _W-deletion:_ Delete word-final "w1" (occurs with neutral, positive 3sg; this rule MUST FOLLOW the short-vowel-deletion rule)

 ### NOTES/ISSUES